Skip to content

 In the beginning, I had good days and bad days.
 I had days when I clung to Jesus with all I had in me and days where I felt empty inside.
 But after 1K+ days of migraines, the pain has worn me down.

-Partly to share my story, but also to remind myself that even when it hurts, God is still good.
+In all the posts I’ve written, they are partly to share my story, but also to remind myself that even when it hurts, God is still good.

 Writing with a migraine is hard.